minhfli/openstack-vnfd/VNF_Packages.md

 It seems like %index% only work with OS::HEAT::ResourceGroup, not AutoScalingGroup

+In some place, I forgot to change heat template version, plese chang it to wallaby or the latest heat template version

 ## Param file

 LCM v2 and LCM v1 have different format, and different devstack version have different format too, especially for the extVirtualLinks part